mfrancisgioia/influence-finder/APPROACH.md

 Because this was a rapid sprint, I had to make three specific scoping calls that I’d want to pressure-test with users immediately:

-* **Partisan Lean Logic:** I classified accounts as Democratic-leaning if their Dem-to-Rep reach ratio was $\ge 2.0$, Republican-leaning at $\le 0.5$, and bipartisan anywhere in between.
+* **Partisan Lean Logic:** I classified accounts as Democratic-leaning if their Dem-to-Rep reach ratio was 2.0 or higher, Republican-leaning at 0.5 or below, and bipartisan anywhere in between.
 These boundaries feel intuitive, but they aren't empirically grounded yet.
-I need to sit with a strategist to see if these thresholds accurately reflect political realities on the ground.
+I'd want to sit with a strategist to see if these thresholds accurately reflect political realities on the ground.
-* **The Denominator Problem:** A few hyper-niche accounts threw off massive Affinity Index scores (above $40\times$) simply because their general pop reach was effectively zero, making the math unstable.
-For V1, I capped the visible index at $20\times$ to keep the leaderboard clean, but the long-term fix requires a normalized or log-scaled scoring system.
+* **The Denominator Problem:** A few hyper-niche accounts threw off massive affinity index scores — above 40 times — simply because their general population reach was effectively zero, making the math unstable.
+For V1, I capped the visible index at 20 times to keep the ranking clean, but the long-term fix requires a normalized or log-scaled scoring system.
-* **Slicing the Data Noise:** I filtered the dataset down to the ~3,300 accounts containing explicit `media_tags` (journalists, outlets, podcasts, etc.), completely removing the remaining 8,000+ untagged rows.
-While this fits the immediate use case of media targeting, we might be ignoring highly influential activists or political authors who don't carry a traditional media tag.
+* **Slicing the Data Noise:** I filtered the dataset down to the roughly 3,300 accounts containing explicit media tags — journalists, outlets, podcasts, and so on — removing the remaining 8,000+ untagged rows entirely.
+While this fits the immediate use case of media targeting, we may be leaving out highly influential activists or political authors who don't carry a traditional media tag.

 ---